-- Two thirds of respondents live in Maryborough - Twenty-two percent have a family member with a disability - Fifty-six percent use a play space at least once a week - Station Domain Playground in Maryborough is the most used play space, more than double the next play space, and four times the third most used - Over 50% of respondents asked for more play equipment.
-There was a greater call for improvements such as shade/shelter, fencing, seating, and tables in relation to the closest play space, compared to the main play space, suggesting that these items were reasons people did not use their closest play space and instead went elsewhere - The most common additional play item mentioned is water play
+- Two thirds of respondents live in Maryborough. - 22% have a family member with a disability. - 56% use a play space at least once a week. - Station Domain Playground in Maryborough is the most used play space, more than double the next play space, and four times the third most used. - Over 50% of respondents asked for more play equipment.
+There was a greater call for improvements such as shade/shelter, fencing, seating, and tables in relation to the closest play space, compared to the main play space, suggesting that these items were reasons people did not use their closest play space and instead went elsewhere. - The most common additional play item mentioned is water play.